g3yt/PSX-Terion/COMPILE.md

 Then, download the converted PsyQ library from http://psx.arthus.net/sdk/Psy-Q/psyq-4_7-converted-light.zip.
 Just extract the contents of this into the new `psyq` folder.

 ## Compiling PSXFunkin
 First, make sure to `cd` to the repo directory where all the makefiles are.
-You're gonna want to run a few commands from here, You'll need to either get a PSX license file and save it as licensea.dat in the same directory as funkin.xml (you can get them at http://www.psxdev.net/downloads.html's `PsyQ SDK`), or remove the referencing line `<license file="licensea.dat"/>` from funkin.xml.
+You're gonna want to run a few commands from here, You'll need to either get a PSX license file and save it as licensea.dat in the same directory as funkin.xml (you can get them at http://www.psxdev.net/downloads.html 's `PsyQ SDK`), or remove the referencing line `<license file="licensea.dat"/>` from funkin.xml.
 Without the license file, the game may fail on a bunch of emulators due to bios checks (unless you use fast boot, I believe?)

 TIP: For any make, try appending `-jX` to the end of it, where X is the number of CPU cores you have times two.
 This will try to put as much of your CPU as it can to doing whatever it needs to do and makes it go way quicker.